 So, you want a Hollywood-inspired bedroom?
 The easiest way to do that is to add glossy and reflective surfaces.
 Add a mirrored nightstand next to your bed with a high-gloss enamel or glass table lamp on top.
 Solid colors are your safest bet, to avoid competing with the textures and patterns elsewhere, but you can use this tip for smaller elements in the room too.
 Glossy ceramic animals are easy to find (or spray paint when found at the thrift store), and something as small as a mirrored bar tray used to serve drinks in the living room will make you and your guests feel like VIPs.

 Add Sleek, Modern Furnishings

 If you’re fortunate enough to have a vanity table in your bedroom or — gasp! — closet, think about how sophisticated it would be with a clear Lucite chair in front of it.
 Instant Hollywood glam.
+You can always get one from Dreams, as they have the finest collections.
 If you really want to go for broke, add multiple Lucite chairs or mid-century modern Eames chairs to your dining room.
 Pair it with a Hollywood lightbulb mirror on the wall nearby, and your glamorous transformation will be complete.